GeoPAS: Geometric Probing for Algorithm Selection in Continuous Black-Box Optimization: Computational Results

-\paragraph{Experimental setting.} We evaluate GeoPAS under three splitting protocols: leave-instance-out (LIO), grouped random split (Random), and leave-problem-out (LPO).
-LIO follows DeepELA~\citep{seiler2025deep} with 5-fold cross-validation, holding out one instance per problem for testing in each fold.
-Random uses 5-fold cross-validation with splits performed at the \emph{problem-instance} level, i.e., grouping all slice-sampling repetitions of a fixed $(f,d,i)$, yielding a random within-suite baseline without slice-level leakage.
+We evaluate GeoPAS under three splitting protocols: leave-instance-out (LIO), grouped random split (Random), and leave-problem-out (LPO).
+LIO follows Deep-ELA~\cite{seiler2025deep} with 5-fold cross-validation, holding out one instance per problem for testing in each fold.
+Random uses 5-fold cross-validation with splits performed at the \emph{problem-instance} level, i.e., grouping all slice-sampling repetitions of a fixed $(f,d,i)$, yielding a random within-suite baseline with less instance-level leakage than LIO.
 Under LPO, a separate model is trained for each problem using the other 23 problems and tested on the held-out one.

+Since Random's behavior is qualitatively close to LIO in all subsequent analyses, the main text focuses on LIO and LPO where some detailed tables or figures would otherwise become redundant; complete Random results are provided in Appendix~\ref{app:random-results}.

-For each $(f,d,i)$, a \emph{datapoint} corresponds to one independently sampled set of $k=32$ slices at resolution $8\times8$ ($r=8$), which empirically balances geometric expressiveness and invariance under a fixed probing budget and yields stable performance across the three evaluation protocols (Appendix~\ref{app:robustness_over_budgets}).
-This results in $2048$ function evaluations per datapoint.
-Following \citet{seiler2025deep}, we generate 10 independent slice-sampling repetitions per $(f,d,i)$, yielding $24\times4\times5\times10=4800$ datapoints.
-As described in \S\ref{subsec:dataset}, these instance-level representations are paired with the corresponding relERT labels derived from pooled solver performance for their parent $(f,d)$ problem.
+For each $(f,d,i)$, a \emph{datapoint} corresponds to one independently sampled set of $k=32$ slices at resolution $8\times8$ ($r=8$), which empirically balances geometric expressiveness and invariance under a fixed probing budget and yields stable performance across the three evaluation protocols, as analyzed in \S\ref{sec:budget-robustness}.
+This results in at most \(2048\) grid locations per datapoint, before excluding invalid out-of-domain locations, which is larger than the \(25d\) or \(50d\) probing budgets used in the Deep-ELA comparison~\cite{seiler2025deep}.
+We therefore treat the baseline comparison as contextual rather than cost-normalized.
+Following \cite{seiler2025deep}, we generate 10 independent slice-sampling repetitions per $(f,d,i)$, yielding $24\times4\times5\times10=4800$ datapoints.
+As described in \S\ref{subsec:dataset}, these instance-level representations are paired with the corresponding $\mathrm{relERT}$ labels derived from pooled solver performance for their parent $(f,d)$ problem.

+For each protocol, we repeat training with three random seeds and report downstream performance metrics averaged over seeds.

 All models are implemented in \texttt{Python} using \texttt{PyTorch}.
 Experiments are conducted on a dual-socket server equipped with two AMD EPYC 7763 CPUs and eight NVIDIA RTX 3090 GPUs, running \texttt{Ubuntu 22.04.5 LTS}.
 Owing to the modest model size, each per-fold model is trained on a single GPU, and training one model takes approximately 2 minutes.